dschnare/mustachejs/Readme.md

 	Delimiters is an object of the form: {left: '{{', right: '}}'}

 Attempts to retrieve an array of all properties being referenced in a mustachio template.
 The referenced properties will be returned as Accessor objects with the following properties:

 - name() - The name that appears in the mustache token.
+- token() - The mustache token this accessor originates from.
 - get() - Retrieves the value of the property referenced.
 If the property value has a custom valueOf() method then the result of this method will be returned.
 - rawget() - Retrives the raw value of the property without calling the custom valueOf() method (if it exists).
 - set(value) - Attempts to set the property being referenced.
 If the value of the property is a function then the function will be called with the new value.
 - context() - The context of the property.
 Useful if the property value is a function.

+The `token` the accessor originates from has the following properties:

+- type - The type of the token.
+- start - The start index where the token was found in the template.
+May be an object with a `valueOf()` method.
+- end - The end index where the token was found in the template.
+May be an object with a `valueOf()` method.
+- line - The line the token was found at.
+- text - The full text of the token including delimiters.
+- value - The value of the token without delimiters.
+- endToken - The `section-end` token if the token type is `section-begin` or `invert-section-begin`.

+The following are the token types that may be returned by `inspect`:

+- implicit
+- partial
+- interpolation
+- unescape-interpolation
+- section-begin
+- invert-section-begin

 Example:

 	var template = '{{name}} {{children.first.name}}';
 	var data = {
 		name: 'Ninja',
 		children: {
 			first: {
 				name: 'Gaiden'
 			},
 		}
 	};
 	var accessors = MUSTACHE.inspect(template, data);

 	accessors[0].name(); // 'name'
 	accessors[0].get(); // 'Ninja'
 	accessors[0].set('Mario'); // Sets data.name to 'Mario'
 	accessors[0].context(); // Retrieves data

 	accessors[1].name(); // children.first.name
 	accessors[1].get(); // 'Gaiden'
 	accessors[1].set('Baby Mario'); // Sets data.children.first.name to 'Baby Mario'
 	accessors[1].context(); // Retrieves data.children.first